seratch/notion-sdk-jvm/README.md

 implementation("com.github.seratch:notion-sdk-jvm-okhttp4:${notionSdkVersion}")

 // Add this if you use OkHttp 3.x
-// Retrofit etc. depends on this major version.
+// Retrofit etc. depend on this major version.
 If your app has such dependencies, using this is the way to go implementation("com.github.seratch:notion-sdk-jvm-okhttp3:${notionSdkVersion}")
 ```